LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 On 3 January 2009, the bitcoin network came into existence with Satoshi Nakamoto mining the genesis block of bitcoin (block number 0), which had a reward of 50 bitcoins.

-<i>“Bitcoin’s value is not caused by the work performed to create them.
-Bitcoin’s value comes from its value in actual use.
-That’s all.
-That’s why people are willing to expend resources to mine it. <b>Bitcoin made it possible to bundle up immutable information packets and transfer them peer-to-peer without an intermediary, on a geographically non-contiguous basis, within a censorship-resistant network while preserving an audit trail of ownership rights…</b> Is that valuable?
-Yes.
-It’s never before been possible in the history of the world.”</i>

 https://www.linkedin.com/pulse/labor-day-tribute-bitcoin-other-cryptos-jesse-lund/

 Since then Bitcoin and Blockchain have inhabited two seperate worlds.